-When a Doser[TM] is returned, record the date returned, the collector's initials, and comments if the participant experienced any problems with the device.
+When a DoserTM is returned, record the date returned, the collector's initials, and comments if the participant experienced any problems with the device.

-To organize multiple pages of the DOSER_LOG, complete and update the 'Page of ' at the bottom of each page.
+To organize multiple pages of the DOSER\LOG, complete and update the 'Page \ of \' at the bottom of each page.

-10.1.65 GIS Address Tracking Form (GIS_ADDRESS)
+10.1.65 GIS Address Tracking Form (GIS\ADDRESS)

-Purpose: To record the participant's home addresses during study participation for

-GIS tracking purposes.

-When: When GIS consent has been obtained and as indicated on the Visit
+- Purpose: To record the participant's home addresses during study participation for GIS tracking purposes. - Who: An AsthmaNet coordinator completes the form. - When: When GIS consent has been obtained and as indicated on the Visit Procedure Checklists.

-Procedure Checklists.

-When the participant has consented to allow the use of his/her home address for GIS analysis by researchers at the University of Pittsburgh, the GIS Consent Tracking Form (GIS) should be completed in conjunction with the GIS Address Tracking Form (GIS_ADDRESS).
+When the participant has consented to allow the use of his/her home address for GIS analysis by researchers at the University of Pittsburgh, the GIS Consent Tracking Form (GIS) should be completed in conjunction with the GIS Address Tracking Form (GIS\ADDRESS).